Rabbi of Rome criticizes Pope Francis' speech in general audience

-Rome’s chief rabbi, Riccardo Di Segni, joined Israel’s Jewish leaders and today criticized Pope Francis’ speech citing St. Paul’s Letter to the Galatians during two general audiences at the Vatican.
+The Chief Rabbi of Rome, Riccardo Di Segni, joined the Jewish leaders of Israel and criticized on Thursday (2) the speech of Pope Francis when quoting the Letter of St. Paul to the Galatians during two general audiences at the Vatican.

 “The problem is in the language that affects the way certain messages that have a sacred foundation in religion are conveyed to a general audience.
 Just as these ancient messages were the basis of hostile views in which Judaism is presented as an outdated, formalist religion , legalistic, without moral principles in everyday practice, so all these messages if they are presented in a simplified way, without making the necessary distinctions, they become a vehicle of hostility,” Di Segni told ANSA in commenting on the controversy.